Maureen220/surfs_up/README.md

 ## ***Summary:***
 ---
 In conclusion, the investment of a surf shop in this area will not be negatively affected by the weather conditions in Oahu.
-In addition to reaching this conclusion using the temperatures as guides, precipitation could also be observed in two more queries.
-Please observe the following histograms:
+In addition to reaching this conclusion using the temperatures as guides, precipitation could also be observed, as shown in the following.
 <br/><br/>
 Precipitation Frequency in June: